aliyun/aliyun-cli/README.md

     $ aliyuncli ecs DescribeRegions --output json --filter Regions.Region[3].RegionId "cn-hongkong"

+## USING HTTPS

+Your can switch to HTTPS request by add --secure argument to your command.

+'''
+	$ aliyuncli Ecs DescribeInstances --secure
+'''

 ## Command Completion

 On Unix-like systems, the `aliyuncli` includes a command-completion feature that enables you to use the `TAB` key to complete a partially typed command.
 This feature is not automatically installed, so you need to configure it manually.